-- Note: Perform the installation in a static safe environment and utilize a properly grounded anti-static wristband.
-Place any static sensitive components in anti-static bags. - 1 Turn off the computer and remove the power cord from the power supply. - 2 Gently remove or open the system enclosure.
+Note: Perform the installation in a static safe environment and utilize a properly grounded anti-static wristband.
+Place any static sensitive components in anti-static bags.

-Refer to the owners manual that came with your computer.

-- 3 Remove any non-SLI capable graphics cards that may occupy the x16 expansion slot and replace them with your SLI-capable graphics card. - 4 Install the second SLI-capable graphics cards in the adjacent slot.
+- 1 Power off the system and remove the power cord from the power supply. - 2 Gently remove or open the system enclosure.
+Refer to owners manual that came with your computer. - 3 Remove any non-SLI capable graphics boards that may occupy the x16 expansion slot and replace it with your SLI-capable graphics board. - 4 Install the second SLI-capable graphics board in the adjacent slot.
 You may also need to relocate a card.
-The chosen slot must be x16, x8 or x4 capable.

-5 Connect the two graphics cards with the SLI bridge connector.
+The chosen slot must be x16, x8 or x4 capable. - 5 Connect the two graphics boards with the SLI bridge connector.